SoftwareEngineeringToolDemos/FSE-2012-SelfMotion/build-vm/readme.md

 1. Open up terminal or command prompt.

-2. Type in 'vagrant init hashicorp/precise32'.
+2. Type in 'vagrant init nritholtz/ubuntu-14.04.1'.
 This will create a Vagrantfile.

-3. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.sh"' after 'config.vm.box_url = "http://files.vagrantup.com/precise64.box"'.
+3. Replace the Vagrantfile in the directory with the Vagrantfile in this repo.

 4. Type in 'vagrant up' to start the machine.

-5. Type in 'vagrant ssh' to ssh into the machine.

-6. If you would like to check the java version type in 'java -version'.
+5. After vagrant is done running the script, open VirtualBox and power on the machine.

 Script sources: